 While almost all information stays on your report for seven years, most of it will stop affecting your score sometime before that.

 If you have a bad credit score, you’re going to have a lot of trouble taking out personal loans from a traditional lender like a bank or online loan company.
-Instead, you may find yourself settling for short-term bad credit loans, like payday loans and cash advances, and risk entering a cycle of high-interest debt.

 The long-term solution is to improve your credit score, but that’s easier said than done.
 And before you can improve your score, you first need to first you need to understand why you have bad credit and what you can do to fix it.